Holly Hobbie & Friends: Episodes

+Holly moves to Clover, but when she starts school, she gets assigned to a different class than Amy and Carrie.
+There, Holly meets a shy girl named K.T.
+McGee who's constantly picked on by her classmates.
+The school is holding an open house.
+Holly, Amy and Carrie encourage their new friend K.T.
+McGee to submit her idea for the student award show.

 Broadcast and home releases

 Holly Hobbie & Friends premiered the first special "Surprise Party" on February 10, 2006 and ended with the fourth special "Best Friends Forever" on September 7, 2007 on Nick Jr. block, and on Noggin channel from December 22, 2006 to 2007.

 Four episodes that aired on Nick Jr. block and Noggin channel have been released to DVD: Surprise Party, Christmas Wishes, Secret Adventures and Best Friends Forever.

 The last four episodes for the last two DVDs that feature two twenty-two minute episodes: Fabulous Fashion Show, which includes "Inside Out" and "Hats Off", and Marvelous Makeover, which includes "Cover Girl" and "Reboot".

 Video game

 A video game based on the series for the Nintendo DS released on October 8, 2007.
-The game was developed by FrontLine Studios and published by Majesco Entertainment.
+The game was developed by FrontLine Studios and published by Majesco.

 Reception

 The specials received positive reviews.
 Regina McMenomy, a researcher at Washington State University specializing in female pop culture, praised how Holly embraces her girlishness while still being a "strong, independent" thinker.
 In comparison, "so many [other] newer girl characters focus on power and gender equality that they've lost their femininity," said McMenomy.
 Writing for The World, Jacqueline Cutler said that the show keeps the "sweet spirit" of the original Holly Hobbie brand.
 She also said that it would connect to its target audience: "If you're a traditional little girl and love copious amounts of sugar and everything cute, then Nickelodeon's Holly Hobbie & Friends airing Monday, Nov.
 13, is for you."
 The Dove Foundation awarded the series its "Dove Family-Approved Seal" and wrote that "Holly Hobbie is a wonderful role model for children and adults.
 She has a way of brightening your day."